Aircraft canopy

-Lockheed Martin F-35 Lightning II alongside a Sukhoi Su-57 with slided canopy in the background.
+Lockheed Martin F-35 Lightning II alongside a Sukhoi Su-57 with slid canopy in the background.

 An aircraft canopy is the transparent enclosure over the cockpit of some types of aircraft.
 An aircraft canopy provides a controlled and sometimes pressurized environment for the aircraft's occupants, and allows for a greater field of view over a traditional flight deck.
 A canopy's shape is a compromise designed to minimize aerodynamic drag, while maximizing visibility for pilots and other crewmembers.